awvalenti/fugaescorregadia/README.md

 [![Gameplay screenshot](docs/screenshot.png)](https://awvalenti.github.io/fugaescorregadia)

 ***Slippery Escape*** is a labyrinth game that runs on the browser.

 You can play it anywhere: computer, mobile phone, tablet and so on.

-It is a work in progress.
-Feedback is welcome!
+It is work in progress and feedback is welcome!
 You can [open an issue](https://github.com/awvalenti/fugaescorregadia/issues/new) and tell me what you think.